 The course participants will be provided with an overview of current research ethics, focusing on the ethics of clinical research.
 Topics to be covered include the structure, roles and functions of research ethics committees, informed consent, evaluation of risks and benefits, inducements, and the special issues in research in developing countries.
-The course will also cover behavioral and epidemiological research as well as issues of research integrity.
+The course will also cover behavioral and epidemiological research.
 The course participants will learn about where there is consensus and where there is controversy in today's research ethics, and will learn how to handle areas of controversy.